Filed under: Uncategorized

 This description is intended to show what a remarkable affair echo-imaging really is.
 It has allowed bats become “independent of sunlight as a medium for perceiving their world” (“The Biology of Bats”, Gerhard Neuweiler, pg 141).
 But echolocation has its drawbacks: it involves a serious expenditure of energy and is limited in range.

 Bat wings are structurally very different from bird wings.
 For one, all the digits in the bird forelimb are fused.
-The 2nd to 5th digits of the bat forelimb are greatly elongated and unfused.
+The digits of the bat forelimb are unfused and the 2nd to 5th digits are greatly elongated.
 The wing consists of a membrane of skin stretched out between the digits and between the fifth digit and the sides of the body.
 The rigid wings of bird are a better suited for generating lift, but bat wings provide a greater degree of maneuverability on account of how adjustable and flexible they are.
 The adjustments are performed by the fine action of several separate muscle groups.
 Bats do however, as a general rule, have slower flight speeds – the fastest known bat clocks in at about 55.92 mph, while the fastest bird can manage level flight speeds of over 150 mph.
 Bats can brake very effectively by spreading out their hind limbs mid-flight, opening up the uropatagium – a membrane of skin that joins the legs and often encloses the tail – like a drag parachute.

 The outspread digits of a bat are light-weight and highly bendable – this is the part of the wing that actually flaps during flight (rather than the entire forelimb, as in birds).
 Bats need about 8-15 wingbeats per second to stay airborne.
 The shape of the wing varies depending on the species – fast-flying bats have short, narrow wings, while large bats that eat fruit or pick prey off the ground have large, broad wings.